janderson77/Capstone_Project/README.md

   - All other fields are optional

+  - If no mod image is provided a default is assigned

-- Once the required fields are filled and files selected, click Upload
+- Once the required fields are filled out and files selected, click "Upload"

-- Once the upload has completed you will be taken to the listing for your mod
+- Once the upload has completed you will be taken to the page for your mod

 ### Important Notes